Prohibited Conduct defined under the PLU Sexual Misconduct Policy include, but are not limited to the following prohibited behaviors:

 Sexual Misconduct

-Sexual Misconduct includes Sexual Harassment, Sexual Assault and Sexual Misconduct, Dating Violence or Domestic Violence (“Relationship Violence”), and Stalking.
+Sexual Misconduct includes Sexual Harassment, Sexual Assault and other Sexual Misconduct defined in this policy, Dating Violence or Domestic Violence (“Relationship Violence”), and Stalking.

 Stalking

-A pattern of repeated and unwanted attention, harassment, contact, or any other course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or suffer substantial emotional distress.
+A pattern of repeated and unwanted attention, intimidation, harassment, contact, or any other course of conduct, including cyber or social media stalking, directed at a specific person that would cause a reasonable person to fear for their safety or suffer substantial emotional distress.